luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 To incorporate Home Manager into our configuration, we have added a new input pointing to the branch that matches our Nixpkgs version.
 Additionally, we set it to use the same Nixpkgs input as our NixOS configuration.

 We include the provided Home Manager module by appending `inputs.home-manager.nixosModules.home-manager` to the `modules` list.
+Internally, this module will provide several new option declarations through the `options` attribute that can then be defined in the rest of our config.

-With this addition, our configuration is now ready to utilize Home Manager.
+With this addition, our configuration is now ready to make use of Home Manager.

 ```nix
 # file: configuration.nix